← All guides

 return 0 } ```

-For fuzzier goals, add a second-model review โ€” a separate claude -p call with *read-only* access that grades the diff against the original intent and returns PASS/FAIL.
-Keep it separate from the worker: an agent grading its own homework gives itself an A. This is exactly the check that makes [kill-flaky-tests](/loops/kill-flaky-tests) demand ten consecutive green runs instead of one, and makes [reach-coverage-target](/loops/reach-coverage-target) confine the agent to tests/.
+For fuzzier goals, add a second-model review: a separate claude -p call with read-only access that grades the diff against the original intent and returns PASS/FAIL.
+Keep it separate from the worker — a model grading its own diff passes it.
+This is the check behind kill-flaky-tests demanding ten consecutive green runs instead of one, and behind reach-coverage-target confining the agent to tests/.

 The stack, assembled